Automated Importance Sampling via Optimal Control for Stochastic Reaction Networks: A Markovian Projection-based Approach: Markovian Projection for Stochastic Reaction Networks

+An in-depth analysis is required to establish sharp conditions under which \eqref{eq:assumpnoninfty} holds.
+Our numerical analysis show that the MP propensity is well defined in many examples. \end{remark}

+The mimicking process $\{\bar{\boldsymbol{S}}(t)\}_{t\in[0,T]}$ is a SRN and consequently Markovian, whereas the projected full-dimensional process $\{\boldsymbol{S}(t)\}_{t\in[0,T]}$ is non-Markovian.
+Moreover, the propensities of the full-dimensional process $\{a_j\}_{j=1}^J$ are time-homogeneous functions of the state, whereas the resulting propensities, $\{\bar{a}_j\}_{j=1}^J$ of the MP-SRN $\bar{\boldsymbol{S}}$ are time-dependent (see \eqref{eq:abar}).
 Reactions with $P(\boldsymbol{\nu}_j)=0$ do not contribute to the MP propensity in \eqref{eq:abar}.
 For reactions with $P(\boldsymbol{\nu}_j) \neq 0$, it may occur that their corresponding projected propensity is known analytically.
 We denote the index set of reactions requiring an estimation of \eqref{eq:abar} (e.g., via a $L^2$ regression as described in Section~\ref{sec:L2}) by $\mathcal{J}_{MP}$.
 This index set is described as follows:

 where condition (*) excludes reaction channels for which the MP propensity is only dependent on $s$ and given in closed form by $\bar{a}_j(t,s)=f(s)$ for the function $f$.